svgeesus/EuroMPE/Duophonic/readme.md

 ## Voltage reference

-For the pitch DAC, a Max 6226 hermetic ceramic is used, see [Vref MAX6226](./voltage-ref-MAX6226.md).
-As that prototype had problems, and alternative is the [Vref LT1236](./voltage-ref-LT1236.md).
+For the pitch DAC, a Max 6226 hermetic ceramic was originally planned, see [Vref MAX6226](./voltage-ref-MAX6226.md).
+As that prototype had problems, thee replacement is the [Vref LT1236](./voltage-ref-LT1236.md).

 For the performance DACs, the internal reference on the octal DAC is easily sufficient.